microsoft/azure-pipelines-yaml/design/pipeline-artifacts.md

 - download: string # identifier for the pipeline resource from which to download artifacts, optional; "current" means the current pipeline, blank means all available pipelines (including current)
   artifact: string # identifier for the artifact to download; optional
   patterns: string # a minimatch path or list of [minimatch paths](tasks/file-matching-patterns.md) to download; if blank, the entire artifact is downloaded
-  path: string # the directory in which to download files, defaults to $(Pipeline.Worksapce); if a relative path is provided, it will be rooted from $(Pipeline.Workspace)
+  path: string # the relative directory in which to download files, rooted from $(Pipeline.Workspace); missing or empty value will mean to put it directly in $(Pipeline.Workspace)
   displayName: string # friendly name displayed in the UI
   name: string # identifier for this step (A-Z, a-z, 0-9, and underscore)
   condition: string